petergarnaes/Madklub-website/README.md

 server on port 3000.
 This setup includes hot reloading of react components, so styling and development should be very fast.

-As of now, changes to the server or the files it touches are not triggering a re-bundling and restarting of the server.
-Perhaps with `nodemon` or built in `compiler.watch()` in `server.js`?
+Changes to the server and anything in the `server` folder will trigger a re-bundling of the server.
+This is slow compared to hot-reloading, but still great for prototyping the server.

 ## Project structure